Mastering the STOP Skill: A Path to Mindful Living

 The Anatomy of a Pause

-In Dialectical Behavior Therapy (DBT), the STOP skill lives in the Distress Tolerance module — a set of tools designed to help us buy time in the moments we’re most likely to act impulsively or reactively, so we don't make things worse.
-It’s a skill for when your emotional temperature spikes and your thinking brain goes offline.
+In Dialectical Behavior Therapy (DBT), the STOP skill lives in the Distress Tolerance module — a set of tools designed to help us buy time in the moments we’re most likely to act impulsively or reactively.
+This skill prevents us from making things worse when our emotional temperature spikes and our thinking brain goes offline.

-STOP is an acronym, but before we get there, it’s worth saying this: the real work of the STOP skill is learning to interrupt momentum.
+STOP is an acronym, but before we get there, it’s worth noting this: the real work of the STOP skill is learning to interrupt momentum.

-When emotion takes over, aka when we’re flooded, frustrated, blindsided, or overextended, our bodies surge into automatic action.
+When emotion takes over—when we’re flooded, frustrated, blindsided, or overextended—our bodies surge into automatic action.
 We send the email.
 We raise our voice.
-We make the decision just to make the discomfort end.
+We make the decision just to end the discomfort.
+Most of the time, those reactions don’t align with our true values.
+Instead, they perpetuate a cycle of urgency leading to impulsive action.

 T – Take a step back.
-Sometimes that means literally, like stepping out of the room or taking a deep breath.
+Sometimes this means literally stepping out of the room or taking a deep breath.
 More often, it’s mental: pulling the camera lens back.
 Imagine zooming out on the moment.
 You’re still in it, but you can see more of the scene, the context, the players, and maybe the possible paths forward.

 Why Stopping Is So Hard